sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/04-Proxy-Repositories.md

 This example configuration has three repositories configured for sbt.

-The first resolver is `local`, and is used so that artifacts pushed using `publish-local` will be seen in other sbt projects.
+The first resolver is `local`, and is used so that artifacts pushed using `publishLocal` will be seen in other sbt projects.

 The second resolver is `my-ivy-proxy-releases`.
 This repository is used to resolve sbt *itself* from the company proxy repository, as well as